parevalo/gee-ccdc-tools/docs/lctutorial/training.rst

 it's done using the EE function and our CCDC API, and hereforth I'll mostly be relying on the API.

-In pure EE code, and using the class attribute name in the above example and assuming our only classes are 'forest','agriculture',and 'water', you can convert them to numeric values in a new attribute 'landcover' with the following code:
+Using the example defined in the parameters for this tutorial, there are 7 classes: Bare, Developed, Forest, Herbaceous, Shrub, Snow/Ice, and Water in the attribute 'LC_Class'.
+Here we will redefine this attribute to be numeric 1-7.

 .. code:: javascript

+    print(trainingData.aggregate_histogram('LC_Class'))
-     trainingData  = trainingData.map(function(feat) {
+    trainingData  = trainingData.remap(['Bare','Developed','Forest','Herbaceous','Shrub','Snow/Ice','Water'],[1,2,3,4,5,6,7],'LC_Class')
-       return feat.set('landcover',feat.get('lc_string'))})
-       .remap(['forest','agriculture','water'],[1,2,3],'landcover')
+    print(trainingData.aggregate_histogram('LC_Class'))

 This can also be done using the 'remapLC' function in our API.
 See the `API documentation <https://gee-tutorials.readthedocs.io/en/latest/api/api.html>`_ for a full description of available functions.

 .. code:: javascript

-    // First load the API file
-    var utils = require('users/parevalo_bu/gee-ccdc-tools:ccdcUtilities/api')

     trainingData = utils.Classification.remapLC(
-      fakeFC, 'lc_string', 'landcover',['forest','agriculture','water'],[1,2,3])

-    print('First training point: ', trainingData.first())
+        trainingData, 'LC_Class', 'LC_Class',['Bare','Developed','Forest','Herbaceous','Shrub','Snow/Ice','Water'],[1,2,3,4,5,6,7],[1,2,3])
+    print(trainingData.aggregate_histogram('LC_Class'))

-Note that there should now be an attribute called 'landcover' that is numeric.
+Note that the attribute 'LC_Class' is now numeric.

 Add a year attribute
 ~~~~~~~~~~~~~~~~~~~~